// Initialize the SDK with API credentials

 OpenAI Realtime

 With the OpenAI Realtime integration, you can have AI agents join calls running on Stream edge infrastructure.
-The integration uses WebRTC for both agent and users and guarantees best quality in poor conditions.
+The integration uses WebRTC for both agent and users and guarantees the best quality in poor conditions.

 Make sure to check our OpenAI Realtime integration tutorials to get an initial working setup with AI.